Overview

 Go to console.ava-twin.me/signup and register with your email.
 You'll receive a confirmation email — click the link to verify your address.

 No credit card is required at signup.
-You get a full 30-day free trial on any paid plan — or you can stay on the free tier indefinitely.
+Your first month is free on any paid plan — or you can stay on the free tier indefinitely.

 2